GoogleCloudPlatform/community/tutorials/exporting-security-data-to-your-siem/index.md

 ---
 title: Exporting Google Cloud Security data to your SIEM
-description: Learn how to deploy unified export pipeline to stream your Google Cloud logs, asset changes and security findings to your existing SIEM.
+description: Learn how to deploy unified export pipeline to stream your Google Cloud logs, asset changes and security findings to your existing SIEM
 author: rarsan
 tags: logging, monitoring, alerts, security, siem, dataflow, scc
 date_published: 2021-04-17